Reaction Time Test

 Track Trends

-Use your saved best score as a reference, but pay attention to your usual range over multiple rounds.
+Use your five-round averages as a reference, and pay attention to your usual range over multiple sessions.

 Reaction Time Test FAQ

-That depends on device, focus, and repetition, but the main value here is comparing your own runs under similar conditions.
+That depends on your device, focus level, and how repeatable your setup is, but the most useful benchmark is your own five-round average under similar conditions.

-Small timing differences are normal.
-Fatigue, posture, distractions, and anticipation all affect individual clicks.
+Small timing swings are normal.
+Fatigue, posture, distractions, anticipation, and device latency can all shift one run compared with the next.

 Not by itself.
-It measures a very small piece of performance, not tracking, flicking, positioning, or decision-making.
+It measures one narrow piece of performance, not tracking, flicking, positioning, or in-game decision making.